ProgSoc/Docs/docs/projects/index.md

 ---
 title: Projects
-summary: ProgSoc has a number of projects that are currently in development.
+description: ProgSoc has a number of projects that are currently in development.
 These projects are open source and contributions are welcome.
 ---

 # Projects